 My local cinema in the suburbs of Athens was a typically charming one, with rickety director chairs, gravel underfoot and cats wondering around in front of the screen.
 Not so typical perhaps was the cake that you could buy at the concession stand.
 Samali is a semolina based cake, very sweet, dense and fragrant.
 It was sometimes served with mastic gum (Μαστίχα) ice cream which cut through the syrupy sweetness.

-Foodies100 challenge to come up with a heavenly recipe using the premium Greek Gods Greek-style yogurt I knew I had just the thing!
-This recipe may well tickle Aphrodite's taste buds but I would suggest you share it with a loved one instead.
+When I saw the Foodies100 challenge to come up with a heavenly recipe using the premium Greek Gods Greek-style yogurt I knew I had just the thing!
+This recipe may well tickle Aphrodite’s taste buds but I would suggest you share it with a loved one instead.

 Fragrant semolina hearts with honeycomb frozen yogurt